 Visitors who come for the first time to the Marquesas Islands are first surprised by the geography and the nature power.
 Wild, mysterious, fantastic, powerful ... we often miss superlatives to describe Hiva Oa.
 Its tranquillity, flora and archaeological sites captivate visitors forever.

-The Hanakee Pearl Lodge Hotel has the privilege to allow you to discover this unique environment with a wide range of activities.
+The Hanakee Lodge has the privilege to allow you to discover this unique environment with a wide range of activities.

-When you have booked an excursion with the Hanakee Pearl Lodge Hotel, you are assured that it will be made, regardless of the number of participants, and you will be insured by the hotel.
+When you have booked an excursion with the Hanakee Lodge, and you receive a confirmation for this excursion, you have the certainty that it will be made, regardless of the number of participants, and you will be insured by the hotel.

-Tour of Atuona village during 1h30, through the cemetery, the beach, visit of the Gauguin and Brel center (Closed Saturday, Sunday and national days).
+Tour of Atuona village during 1h30, through the cemetery, the beach, visit of the Gauguin and Brel center. *